a20willa/Examensarbete2023/readme.md

 This README file will explain how to setup the project and start testing.

 ## Databases
 You need to have both a MongoDB and MySQL database up and running.
 You also need to configure the `.env` file to use the correct values to connect to your databases.
 The values are by default configured for local databases, as the testing will be on the same computer in this thesis.
+If you follow the instruction in the markdown file in the installation folder you should not have to change anything.

 ## Generating data
 Firstly, install all dependencies: